This session runs from 9:00 AM - 12:15 PM

 About This Course

-Behavioral health provider staff, educators, and school staff
+Behavioral health system & school staff

 BHTEN is accredited by the International Association for Continuing Education and Training (IACET) and is authorized to issue the IACET CEU.

 As an IACET Accredited Provider, BHTEN offers CEUs for its programs that qualify under the ANSI/IACET Standard.
 BHTEN is authorized by IACET to offer CEUs for this program.

 3.0 SW credit hours awarded.
 This program is co-sponsored by Bryn Mawr College Graduate School of Social Work and Social Research.
 As a CSWE accredited program, the Graduate School of Social Work and Social Research at Bryn Mawr College is an approved provider of continuing education for social workers, professional counselors, and marriage and family therapists in Pennsylvania and many other states

 BHTEN is certified by the Pennsylvania Certification Board, Provider #310

 3.0 hours PCB approved hours of Education for this training.